 Further publications include articles in The Oxford Companion to British History (OUP, 1997), Parliament and Politics in Scotland, 1235-1560 (EUP, 2003) and Biographical Dictionary of Scottish Women (Columbia University Press, 2006).

-Roland Tanner's background is also in history, and between 1993 and 2005 he researched and published on late medieval constitutional and ecclesiastical history.
+Roland Tanner's background is also in history, and between 1993 and 2005 he researched and published extensively on late medieval political, constitutional and ecclesiastical history.

 His book, "The Late Medieval Scottish Parliament: Politics and the Three Estates 1424-1488" (Tuckwell Press, 2001) was awarded the Saltire Society History Book of the Year Award 2002.Other research into the Scottish Parliament received the Maclehose-Dickinson Prize (2000).